redox-os/website/content/faq.en.md

 Redox is a microkernel-based operating system, a complete, fully-functioning, general-purpose operating system with a focus on safety, freedom, reliability, correctness, and pragmatism.

-All system components were written in Rust and run on user-space
+Wherever possible, the system components will be written in Rust and run on user-space

 ## What is the purpose of Redox?